Reviews You Can Rely On

 Worst2435

 The PowerDetect improved in carpet cleaning performance compared to previous Shark models, sucking up an impressive 94% of debris on low pile.
-I was especially pleased to see that it captured a majority of the sand during our test, as sand and other fine dirt tend to be the most stubborn when cleaning carpets, which its predecessors, the Vertex and Stratos, struggled to accomplish.
+We were especially pleased to see that it captured a majority of the sand during our test, as sand and other fine dirt tend to be the most stubborn when cleaning carpets, which its predecessors, the Vertex and Stratos, struggled to accomplish.

 It did tend to plow debris during the backwards pull motion, despite the new veins in the design on the back of the brushroll head that Shark is touting.
 While a minor annoyance, in practice, it just means that when cleaning up a dense mess, you may need to go back over some spots where material accumulates.
 While it was just shy of perfect pick-up performance, when using this vacuum in your home, we recommend going over the carpet one extra time after it appears clean to remove any deep-lurking dirt.